sailpoint-oss/golang-sdk/api_v3/docs/TaggedObjectsAPI.md

 [[Back to README]](../README.md)

-## DeleteTagsToManyObject
+## Remove Tags from Multiple Objects

 > DeleteTagsToManyObject(ctx).BulkTaggedObject(bulkTaggedObject).Execute()

-Remove Tags from Multiple Objects
+This API removes tags from multiple objects.

+A token with API, CERT_ADMIN, ORG_ADMIN, REPORT_ADMIN, ROLE_ADMIN, ROLE_SUBADMIN, SOURCE_ADMIN, or SOURCE_SUBADMIN authority is required to call this API.

 ### Example